 - ¾ cup sour cream

 - 1 teaspoon sugar

-- Cover and refrigerate until chilled through.
-(At least 1 hour).
-Mix again before serving cold.
+- Cover and refrigerate until chilled through, at least one hour.
+Stir again before serving.